hatchways/team-apple-cider/README.md

 6. \dt to see all the tables

 7. you can export to set and environment variable but I decided to just create a local variable in my config file called DATABASE_URL

+## Todo List
+- Create a models.py to init a db
+- Test CRUD features using dummy data
+- Revise README so others know how to setup their psql db
+- Test CRUD using real product data issue #7